makekop/Text-To-Speech-Python-Script-with-Google-Cloud/README.md

 4. Select "JSON" and click "Create".
 5. Save the file and rename it to something relevant

-# Part 2: Script Conguration.
+# Part 2: Script Conguration:

 Replace these paths in the script before running:
-- Google Cloud Credentials: credential_path = "/Users/yourname/demofile/authorization.json" # Replace with your desired JSON key path
+- Google Cloud Credentials: credential_path = "demofile/authorization.json" # Replace with your desired JSON key path
-- Input Text File: text_path = "/Users/yourname/demofile/textfile.txt"  # Replace with your desired text file path
+- Input Text File: text_path = "demofile/textfile.txt"  # Replace with your desired text file path
-- Output Audio Folder: output_folder = ""/Users/yourname/demofile/audiofiles" # Replace with your desired output folder
+- Output Audio Folder: output_folder = "demofile/audiofiles" # Replace with your desired output folder

 Notes:
 Keep the JSON file private (avoid committing it to public repos).